marcosamaris/CDMECGClassifier/README.md

-# Classification of Electrocardiograms of Myocardial Infartion with CDM in Scilab
+# Classification of Electrocardiograms of Myocardial Infartion with CDM in R

 This paper shows the work continuity of the Research Group in Biomedical Engineering (GIIB for its acronym in Spanish) in the area of electrophysiological signal processing, about developing